pulumi/docs/content/blog/introducing-pulumi-import-command/index.md

 tags: ["import","New-Features", "Pulumi-News", "Features"]
 ---

+Most infrastructure projects require working with existing cloud resources, either by building on top of existing resources or adopting existing resources under management with a new and more robust infrastructure provisioning solution.

-In June 2019, Pulumi introduced the ability to [import existing infrastructure resources](https://www.pulumi.com/docs/guides/adopting/import/) to be part of Pulumi management.
+In June 2019, Pulumi introduced the ability to [import existing infrastructure resources to be under Pulumi management](https://www.pulumi.com/docs/guides/adopting/import/) no matter how you’ve provisioned these resources — manually in your cloud provider’s console or CLI, using an infrastructure as code tool like Terraform or AWS CloudFormation.
 Today, we are happy to announce a richer resource import experience.

 As of [v2.12.0](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md#2120-2020-10-14), Pulumi has introduced a `pulumi import` command.
 This command will import the cloud resource into the Pulumi state and generate the code